Loading lesson…

 The big idea: real prizes don't need your money first.
 AI helps block scams, but your slow-and-careful brain is the best tool.

-What is the core idea behind "Spotting the 'You Won!'
+What is the main idea of "Spotting the 'You Won!'
 Trick"?

-Which best describes the scope of "Spotting the 'You Won!'
+Which concept is most central to "Spotting the 'You Won!'
 Trick"?